 These are the most famous baths in the city and the site that have been running since 1881 and are in fact the largest spa complex in Europe.
 The spring pools containing calcium, magnesium, sodium and sulphate will give your skin the refreshing boost that just tops off your glorious city break.

 Believe it or not, the locals will sit and play chess in the water whilst others will lounge in the mud baths.
-Children can enjoy the whirlpools and large outdoor swimming areas; not to mention, the baths are open all year round with a discounted price in winter months.
-In-summer entry price is around £10 and there’s also nearby gardens, a zoo, an amusement arcade as well as a small, local market.
+Children can enjoy the whirlpools and large outdoor swimming areas; not to mention, the baths are open all year round with a discounted price in the winter months.
+In-summer entry price is around £10 and there are also nearby gardens, a zoo, an amusement arcade as well as a small, local market.

 Introducing the second most famous baths in Budapest: known for its beautiful pillars, art nouveau tiling and lounging areas.
 If you wanted to go all out and have spa treatments and massages you’d be better off having them here as these baths are less busy than Szechenyi.
 They sit on the Pest side of the river for an incredible atmosphere like no other.